nhatanh-zen8/presentation/generics/generics.md

   things to the generic arguments the function receive.
 We can achieve it with *type bounds* or *type constraints*.

-  The most commonly used kind of type bound is interface/protocol/trait implementation bound, meaning we can assert the type to be instantiated with the type variable must implements some overloading interface.
+  The most commonly used kind of type bound is interface/protocol/trait implementation bound, meaning we can assert the type to be instantiated with the type variable must implements some overloading interface and thus the generic code can assume that type supports certain operations.
 Another common kind of bound is upper bound, where we assert the supertype the type extends.
 With these bounds, the implementation knows what operations/functions/methods can be used with the generic arguments.
 With different type systems, there may come other kinds of type bound too, like lifetime bounds in Rust, lower bound in Java or type equality bound in Haskell.

 ## Existentials/Wildcards
   Recall that type parameters are *universally quantified*: definition site of a generic value (e.g. the one who